Incremental Graph Computation: Anchored Vertex Tracking in Dynamic Social Networks: Related work

-\textbf{Anchored $k$-core Problem:} User engagement in social networks has attracted much attention while quantifying user engagement dynamics in social networks is usually measured by using $k$-core~\cite{DBLP:conf/icalp/BhawalkarKLRS12, DBLP:journals/iandc/ChitnisFG16, DBLP:conf/aaai/ZhangZQZL17, DBLP:journals/tkde/ZhangLZQZ20,DBLP:conf/ijcai/ZhouZLZ019,DBLP:conf/sigmod/LinghuZ00Z20,DBLP:conf/icde/CaiLHMYS20, DBLP:conf/sdm/LaishramSEPS20,DBLP:conf/icde/WenQZLY16}.
+User engagement in social networks has attracted much attention while quantifying user engagement dynamics in social networks is usually measured by using $k$-core~\cite{DBLP:conf/icalp/BhawalkarKLRS12, DBLP:journals/iandc/ChitnisFG16, DBLP:conf/aaai/ZhangZQZL17, DBLP:journals/tkde/ZhangLZQZ20,DBLP:conf/ijcai/ZhouZLZ019,DBLP:conf/sigmod/LinghuZ00Z20,DBLP:conf/icde/CaiLHMYS20, DBLP:conf/sdm/LaishramSEPS20}.
 Bhawalker et al.~\cite{DBLP:conf/icalp/BhawalkarKLRS12} first introduced the problem of anchored $k$-core, which was inspired by the observation that the user of a social network remains active only if her neighborhood meets some minimal engagement level: in $k$-core terms.
 Specifically, the anchored $k$-core problem aims to find a set of anchored vertices that can further induce maximal anchored $k$-core.
 Then, Chitnis et al. ~\cite{DBLP:journals/iandc/ChitnisFG16} proved that the anchored $k$-core problem on general graphs is solvable in polynomial time for $k \leq 2$, but is NP-hard for $k > 2$.
 Later, Zhang et al. in 2017 ~\cite{DBLP:conf/icde/ZhangYZQ17} proposed an efficient greedy algorithm by using the vertex deletion order in $k$-core decomposition, named OLAK.
-In the same year, another research~\cite{DBLP:conf/aaai/ZhangZQZL17} studied the collapsed $k$-core problem, which aims to identify critical users that may lead a large number of other users to drop out from a social network once they leave.
+In the same year, another research~\cite{DBLP:journals/pvldb/ZhangZZQL17} studied the anchored $k$-core problem, which aims to identify critical users that may lead a maximum $k$-core.
 Zhou et al.~\cite{DBLP:conf/ijcai/ZhouZLZ019} introduced a notion of resilience in terms of the stability of k-cores while the vertex or edges are randomly deleting, which is close to the anchored $k$-core problem.
 Cai et al.~\cite{DBLP:conf/icde/CaiLHMYS20} focused on a new research problem of anchored vertex exploration that considers the users' specific interests, structural cohesiveness, and structure cohesiveness, making it significantly complementary to the anchored $k$-core problem in which only the structure cohesiveness of users is considered.
 Very recently, Ricky et al. in 2020~\cite{DBLP:conf/sdm/LaishramSEPS20} proposed a novel algorithm by selecting anchors based on the measure of anchor score and residual degree, called Residual Core Maximization (RCM).
 The RCM algorithm is the state-of-the-art algorithm to solve the anchored $k$-core problem.
-However, all of the works mentioned above on anchored $k$-core only consider the static social networks.
-To the best of our knowledge, our work is the first to study the anchored vertex tracking problem to find the anchored vertices at each timestamp of evolving networks.
+However, all of the works mentioned above on anchored $k$-core only consider the static social networks. \TT{Considering that the topology of networks often evolves in real-world, we proposed and studied the anchored vertex tracking problem (AVT) in this paper, which is extended from the traditional anchored $k$-core problem~\cite{DBLP:conf/icalp/BhawalkarKLRS12}, aiming to find out the optimal anchored vertices in each timestamp so as to fully maximize the community size at each period of evolving networks.} To the best of our knowledge, our work is the first to study the anchored vertex tracking problem to find the anchored vertices at each timestamp of evolving networks.